Casio VL-1

 The VL-1 was the first instrument of Casio's VL-Tone product line, and is sometimes referred to as the VL-Tone.
 It combined a calculator, a monophonic synthesizer, and sequencer.
 Released in 1981, it was the first affordable commercial digital synthesizer, selling for $69.95.

-It has 29 calculator-button keys (G to B), a three-position octave switch, one programmable and five preset sounds, ten built-in rhythm patterns, an eight-character LCD, a 100-note sequencer, and a multi-function calculator mode.
-The VL-1 is notable for its kitsch value among electronic musicians, due to its cheap construction and its unrealistic, uniquely low-fidelity sounds.

-The VL-1 was followed by the VL-10, a very similar machine in a smaller unit, and the VL-5, a polyphonic version, capable of playing four notes simultaneously, but lacking the VL-1's synthesizer section due to the removal of the calculator mode.

 RadioShack sold a rebranded version of the VL-1 called the Realistic Concertmate 200.